 Summing up

-Hot tip: make sure there is reward seat availability for the redemption you’re eyeing off before you purchase the extra points needed!
+Important tip: ensure there is reward seat availability for the redemption you’re eyeing before you purchase the extra points needed!
 Then, it’s easy to buy the Velocity Points Booster and redeem it straight away.

-In general, we don’t advise that you buy points speculatively in any program.
-But if you have your eye on that Etihad trip to Europe or Air Canada flight to Vancouver, then Velocity Points Boosters could help get you there.
+In general, we don’t advise buying points speculatively in any program.
+But if you have your eye on that Singapore Airlines trip to Europe or that United flight to Los Angeles, Velocity Points Boosters could help you get there.

 For other ways to earn Velocity Points, check out this guide.